-Sign up today for four summer greenhouse online courses
+Sign up today for four greenhouse online courses

-Now through June 13, 2020, you can sign up for the new Abiotic Disorders of Greenhouse Crops course and three other greenhouse courses: Greenhouse and Horticultural Lighting, Biological Control for Greenhouse Growers, and Floriculture Root Zone Management.
+Now through Dec.
+15, 2023, you can sign up for four greenhouse production online courses: Abiotic Disorders of Greenhouse Crops, Greenhouse and Horticultural Lighting, Biological Control for Greenhouse Growers, and Floriculture Root Zone Management.

-These non-credit courses in the series are pre-recorded and registrants have three months to complete the courses: June 1 through Aug.
-31, 2020.
+These four non-credit courses are pre-recorded and registrants have three months to complete the courses: Dec.
+1, 2023, through March 15, 2024.
 Students in the course will take a pre-test and a final exam to gauge their learning on the topics.
 Registrants also can complete the optional self-assessment quizzes to engage with the material throughout the course.
 Each course is $129.

-MSU Extension partnered with Garrett Owen, former greenhouse outreach specialist at MSU and current assistant extension professor in the Department Horticulture at the University of Kentucky, to develop the course.
+MSU Extension partnered with Garrett Owen, former greenhouse outreach specialist at MSU and current assistant extension professor in the Department Horticulture at Ohio State University to develop the course.
 The course covers an introduction to diagnostics, differentiating biotic and abiotic plant problems, and plant symptoms as a result of the following nutritional, environmental or cultural factors: pH, EC, light intensity, photoperiod, ethylene, chemical phytotoxicity, and herbicide damage.

 Biological Control for Greenhouse Growers